RocketSurgeon226/Markdown-Pages-on-GitHub-Challenge-INFOTC-1600-/Gardening-Homesteading.md

 ## Homesteading

-During and after my internship with ___Bayer___ this past summer, I have developed a fondness for **homesteading**; wanting to live on and own my own land in a quite and peaceful place away from overpopulated cities and suburbia.
-Also I on this land I want to grow my own crops and hunt my own food.
+During and after my internship with ___Bayer___ this past summer, I have developed a fondness for **homesteading**; wanting to live on and own my own land in a quite and peaceful place, away from overpopulated cities and suburbia.
+Also on this land I want to grow my own crops and hunt my own food.
 ![Homestead](https://i.ytimg.com/vi/jhCg5RQCAtg/hq720.jpg?sqp=-oaymwEhCK4FEIIDSFryq4qpAxMIARUAAAAAGAElAADIQj0AgKJD&rs=AOn4CLBzUJN4KKn_kUpbmSi-YRn7bd8N7A)

 [Home](README.md)